 The magnitude and trend of climate risks are mounting with the changing climate regime in Somalia.
-Over the past 48 years, statistics of disaster events show that most of the disaster events are rapid and sudden onset (floods, cyclones, diseases, outbreaks), and simultaneously, slow, protracted droughts are also severe and recurrent, as evidenced by the occurrence of hydrometeorological and agricultural droughts every year.
+Over the past 48 years, statistics on disaster events have shown that most disasters have a rapid and sudden onset (floods, cyclones, diseases, outbreaks), while simultaneously, slow, protracted droughts are also severe and recurrent, as evidenced by the annual occurrence of hydrometeorological and agricultural droughts.
 These essentially contributed to the loss and damage of livelihood and productive sectors.
 Fundamentally, the graph signifies the essentiality of an ICT-driven functional early warning system.
-Climate change-induced internal and external displacement intensifies demographic and socioeconomic risk factors..
+Climate change-induced internal and external displacement intensifies demographic and socioeconomic risk factors.